cockroachdb/docs/v22.1/use-changefeeds.md

 ## Garbage collection and changefeeds

 {% include_cached new-in.html version="v22.1" %} By default, [protected timestamps](architecture/storage-layer.html#protected-timestamps) will protect changefeed data from [garbage collection](architecture/storage-layer.html#garbage-collection) to the time of the [_checkpoint_](change-data-capture-overview.html#how-does-an-enterprise-changefeed-work).

-You can configure this time interval through the `changefeed.protect_timestamp_interval` [cluster setting](cluster-settings.html).
+Protected timestamps will protect changes from garbage collection in the following scenarios:

-For example, if the downstream [changefeed sink](changefeed-sinks.html) is unavailable, protected timestamps will protect the changes from garbage collection until you either cancel the changefeed or the sink becomes available once again.
-However, if the changefeed lags too far behind and causes data storage issues, you can cancel the changefeed to release the protected timestamps and allow garbage collection to resume.
+- The downstream [changefeed sink](changefeed-sinks.html) is unavailable.
+Protected timestamps will protect changes until you either cancel the changefeed or the sink becomes available once again.
+- You [pause](pause-job.html) a changefeed without the [`protect_data_from_gc_on_pause`](create-changefeed.html#protect-pause) option enabled.
+Protected timestamps will protect changes until you [resume](resume-job.html) the changefeed.

+However, if the changefeed lags too far behind, the protected changes could cause data storage issues.
+To release the protected timestamps and allow garbage collection to resume, you can cancel the changefeed or [resume](resume-job.html) in the case of a paused changefeed.

 We recommend [monitoring](monitor-and-debug-changefeeds.html) storage and the number of running changefeeds.
 If a changefeed is not advancing and is retrying, it will (without limit) accumulate garbage while it retries to run.

-When [`protect_data_from_gc_on_pause`](create-changefeed.html#protect-pause) is **unset**, pausing the changefeed will release the existing protected timestamp record.
+When `protect_data_from_gc_on_pause` is **unset**, pausing the changefeed will release the existing protected timestamp record.

 The only ways for changefeeds to **not** protect data are: